amrmhassan/smart-wallet/time line.md

 # if they are still new (add keep it add)
 # else if it is (none keep it none)
 # else make it (edit)
+when logging in for the first time (not switching users) the transactions are deleted so ask the user if he want to delete the existing daat or not if there is another user logged in don't ask him just delete after showing the dialog to delete in the current implementation i will ask the user to delete or not because the user will log out first before logging in with a different account after fixing the login with another email button implement the deleting without asking the user if there is another email logged in and all the data synced